 This new building will provide areas for research preparation and will house offices as well as lab space for employees.
 With that in mind, the Faculty and NWREC leadership identified additional greenhouse space as its top priority as a center and have been actively engaging stakeholders and donors in securing funding to construct a new plant growth facility for the past three years.
-WSU has been successful in receiving the Skagit County Economic Development Public Facility Project Grant and private funds to make this a reality, and project charter has been approved through WSU Facilities Services as of February 18, 2020.

-Without this generous commitment from Nancy Kercheval to honor her mother, Ruth Wylie, this critically needed research facility would not be near reality today.
+WSU has been successful in receiving the Skagit County Economic Development Public Facility Project Grant and private funds to make this a reality, and project charter has been approved through WSU Facilities Services as of February critically needed research facility would not be near reality today.
 The accompanying documents and letters of support for the naming of the Headhouse demonstrate what an honor it is to have Ruth's commitment to Skagit County, and her longtime affiliation with WSU recognized in this way.
-As the Dean of the College of Agricultural, Human, and Natural Resource Sciences, I support this naming request and thank the naming committee for the consideration in bestowing this naming honor on the Mount Vernon Headhouse space.
+As the request and thank the naming committee for the consideration in bestowing this naming honor on the